silash35/model-library/models/mechanical/inverted-pendulum/README.md

 > Note: In this system, some or all derivatives are not easily separable as explicit functions of the state variables.
 > This can be a challenge for numerical solvers that require derivatives to be explicitly defined.
 > For a detailed discussion and recommended solution approaches, see [Solving Systems with Implicit Derivatives](/docs/implicit-derivatives.md).

+## Model Assumptions

+This model builds on the general assumptions of **mechanical system models**.
+For details on the general assumptions, see [Mechanical Systems](/models/mechanical/README.md).

+In addition, for the inverted pendulum system, we assume:

+- The cart moves on a frictionless, horizontal surface, except for viscous damping represented by $b$.
+- The pendulum is a rigid rod with mass concentrated along its length.
+- The pivot connecting the pendulum to the cart is frictionless.
+- The pendulum moves in a vertical plane, while the cart moves horizontally.

 ## Model Classification